xoxoaseka/PUI2017_fl1210/HW5_fl1210/README.md

 In this assignment, I plotted scatter plots to show the relationship between different variables.

-I used linear regrattion to fit the number of mass shootings per person as a function of average total all civilian firearms per person.
+I used linear regression to fit the number of mass shootings per person as a function of average total all civilian firearms per person.